-There are currently 136 registered care homes for older people in Shropshire, providing a total of 3780 beds.
-Of these homes, only one is operated by the Council and the remainder by the independent sector.
+Only one registered care home is operated by the Council in Shropshire, and the remainder are operated by the independent sector.
 Shropshire Council purchases places on behalf of Shropshire individuals receiving these services and the remainder is purchased by:

-- Shropshire residents who self-fund - The NHS for those with Continuing Healthcare (CHC) needs - Other Local Authorities (out-of-county placements) - Vacant beds
+- Shropshire residents who self-fund. - The NHS for those with Continuing Healthcare (CHC) needs. - Other Local Authorities (out-of-county placements). - Vacant beds.